unChaz/sci-fi-5e/srd/monsters/monsters.md

 **_Hooves_**. _Melee Weapon Attack:_ +6 to hit, reach 5 ft., one target. _Hit:_ 13 (2d8 + 4) bludgeoning damage plus 7 (2d6) fire damage.

 **_Ethereal Stride_**.
-The nightmare and up to three willing creatures within 5 feet of it magically enter the Ethereal Plane from the Material Plane, or vice versa.
+The nightmare and up to three willing creatures within 5 feet of it enter the Ethereal Plane from the Material Plane, or vice versa.

 ### Monsters (O)